OliverCulleyDeLange/grvmkr/README.md

 ### Coming soon (maybe)
 - Configurable instruments per grid / groove
-- Make cell tools staticly positioned on mobile and maybe on desktop
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument